 In cases where the cancer is too advanced, treatment is administered to relieve symptoms.
 However, this will not cure the cancer.

-How can I prevent stomach cancer?
+How can I prevent stomach cancer in Singapore?

 We cannot control factors like our genetics, but what we can control are our lifestyle habits to reduce the risk of stomach cancer.
 Here are some small steps you can take: